 How often and where do you fish: Are you just learning to wet your line, a weekend warrior, or a tournament pro?
 Just how often you find yourself on the water should be a major factor in your decision.
 If you are just starting out you will want to budget less money on your first rod and spend more on application specific rods once you learn exactly what techniques you favor.
 Seasoned anglers will want to invest in higher quality, more sensitive rods that they are sure to use for extended periods.
 If you own a boat or have the luxury of fishing close to home, a single piece rod will be the best choice, as they are generally more sensitive and durable than multi-sectioned rods.
 If fishing requires you to travel, or have difficulty transporting single piece rods then you should consider collapsible or multi-sectional rods.
 Luckily for anglers many recent advances in rod building have made these multi-piece rods nearly as good as their single-piece counterparts.

 Freshwater or Saltwater species: Are you planning to fish for trout in the Sierras or duke it out with offshore Tuna?
 While there are some rods that can crossover between fresh and saltwater species, like bass rods pulling rockfish duty, the vast majority of rods are built for specific applications.
 The rod layout, action, and components may make it difficult for the rod to perform outside the intended range, and in the worst cases fail completely.
 If you do choose to fish a rod outside its intended application, do so with extra caution.
 Don't muscle fish in the way you normally would, or attempt to bring them up to the net by high sticking.
-There are some anglers that purposely downsize their tackle to either increase sensitivity or more relish the fight.
+There are some anglers that purposely downsize their tackle to either increase sensitivity or more relish the fight.Spinning or Casting: Do you prefer to fish with spinning or casting reels?
+Ultimately this decision will come down to the species you choose to pursue.
+Most Bass anglers prefer the precision that baitcasting outfits deliver, but few anglers can dispute the advantages of fishing ultra light line on spinning outfits.
+And if you are an offshore angler you will want to choose a robust rod capable of matching up with your heavy duty traditional round reel.
+More than anything else this choice comes down to preference.
+Larger species demand conventional reels, but as you pursue smaller fish factors like line weight, line visibility, and sensitivity all become major aspects that should be considered.

-more interesting info at: tackletour.com
+more interesting info at: tackletour.comtelescopic fishing rod